mdurmus/professor/readme.md

 <img src='assets/docs/readme_files/question.webp' alt='Question area'>

-On this screen, the user can view which category the problem is in.
+On this screen the user can see which category the problem is in.
 They can also see how many seconds they have left with a timer.
-If there is less than 20 seconds left, the timer is displayed in orange and if there is less than 10 seconds left, it is displayed in red.
+If there are less than 20 seconds left, the timer is shown in orange and if there are less than 10 seconds left, it is shown in red.

 Also, when the user gives an answer (i.e. clicks on one of the option buttons), the background color is green if the answer is correct and red if the answer is incorrect.
+And if the answer is incorrect, a hint for this answer is also given in the question field.

 ## Scoreboard